excelon-io/XLON-nodes-installation/README.md

 In order to assure that your Node will always be up and running, even after restarts, you will need to create a service to auto start the Node.

 For Ubuntu Linux you should create a file “excelon.service” under the /etc/systemd/system folder with the following content.
+Please be carefull to use the correct path to openethereum and node.toml location

+Please note that you will need root permissions or run with sudo all the comands

 !!!!!!
-Be carefull this content is indicative ad does not apply in all OS and OS Versions !!!!!!
+Be carefull this content is indicative and does not apply in all OS and OS Versions !!!!!!

     [Unit]
     Description=Excelon Node